Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Results

 \subsection{Discussion}

-Based on the results of the user study, our method was able to outperform DeepSHAP, DeepTaylor and LRP in terms of intuitive validity, semantic meaningfulness and image quality on the given data.
-While for DeepSHAP and LRP the results were significant for all tested criteria, the image quality could not be shown to be significantly different for the DeepTaylor algorithm due to the limited amount of degrees of freedom of the used statistical test.
-Nevertheless, a large effect size was observed for image quality, too.
-We demonstrated our method to be able to semantically modify the image with respect to the classification context.
+Based on the results of the user study, our method was able to outperform DeepSHAP, DeepTaylor and LRP in terms of intuitive validity, semantic meaningfulness and image quality on the {medical imaging datasets.
+While for DeepSHAP and LRP the results were significant for all tested criteria, the image quality could not be shown to be significantly different both for the LIDC-IDRI and the BreastMNIST dataset compared to the DeepTaylor algorithm, although the observed effect size was rather high.
+The results on the CIFAR-10 dataset indicate that our method has its greatest strengths in the visualization of small to medium-sized datasets where a high-quality domain-transfer can successfully be realized using a Cycle-GAN approach.
+While our method ranked second on CIFAR-10, DeepTaylor was clearly superior in this scenario.} We demonstrated our method to be able to semantically modify {medical imaging data} with respect to the classification context.
 The user study indicates that the visualizations generated by our method emphasize regions which are perceived to be decision-relevant in the given images, while preserving a high image quality as well as intuitive validity.
+With an average rank of 1.28, 1.36 and 1.52 {on the LIDC-IDRI and 1.75, 1.77 and 1.64 on the BreastMNIST dataset}, our method markedly ranked best in comparison to the analyzed SoA methods {on the medical imaging datasets}, followed by DeepTaylor, DeepSHAP and LRP.
 The extraction of a general factor of preferability $\Phi$, as well as the inter-criteria correlations showed that the measured performance criteria are correlated and influence each other, expressing the need for future work on decision explanation to account for them.
-With an average rank of 1.28, 1.36 and 1.52 over all questions, our method markedly ranked best in comparison to the analyzed SoA methods, followed by DeepTaylor, DeepSHAP and LRP.
-The survey evaluation revealed no significant differences between the different questionnaire variants (cf. Sec. \ref{Experimental.UserStudy}) and showed a substantial to moderate correlation between the raters, which suggests a reasonable questionnaire design.
+The survey evaluation revealed no significant differences between different questionnaire variants (cf.~Sec.~\ref{Experimental.UserStudy}) and showed a substantial to moderate correlation between the raters {for intuitive validity and semantic meaningfulness, as well as for image quality on the medical imaging datasets.
+As pointed out in Sec.~\ref{Experimental.UserStudy}, the studies on the BreastMNIST and CIFAR datasets were conducted using an online survey.
+While the participation in the BreastMNIST study was restricted to participants with a significant experience in medical image processing and/or assessment, the CIFAR study did not have any of these restrictions, which allows for a larger variety of interpretations, thus a larger variance and lower inter-observer reliability.
+Interestingly, this mainly occurred for the image quality, but not for the intuitive validity and semantic meaningfulness criterion.}